Jacob H. Smith: Samar campaign

 The exact number of Filipino civilians killed by US troops will never be known, but an encyclopedic book on casualties in warfare puts the figure at 2,000; an exhaustive research made by a British writer in the 1990s put the figure at about 2,500.
 David Fritz used population ageing techniques and suggested a figure of a little more than 2,000 losses in males of combat age but nothing to support widespread killing of women and children.
 Some Filipino historians believe it to be around 50,000.
 The rate of Samar's population growth slowed as refugees fled from Samar to Leyte, yet still the population of Samar increased by 21,456 during the war.
 A great loss of life is not supported.

 The abuses outraged anti-Imperialist groups in the United States when these became known in March 1902.
 The Judge Advocate General of the Army observed that only the good sense and restraint of the majority of Smith's subordinates prevented a complete reign of terror in Samar.

 As a consequence of his order in Samar, Smith became known as "Howling Wilderness Smith."
 Smith earned another sobriquet, "Hell-Roaring Jake" not due to his violence in war, but because of his penchant for making outrageous oaths and the extravagance of his language.
+Prior to the ensuing march, Waller had pulled aside Marine Captain David Dixon Porter, one of the officers chiefly responsible for carrying it out.
+Waller partly revoked Smith's order and told Porter to show restraint."Porter, I've had instructions to kill everyone over ten years old.
+But we are not making war on women and children, only on men capable of bearing arms.
+Keep that in mind no matter what other orders you receive."